SabaLab/diffEnrich/cran-comments.md

 ❯ checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Harry Smith <harry.smith@ucdenver.edu>'
   - My email changed, so I updated it in the DESCRIPTION

+ * THIS IS NOT A VERSION UPDATE.
+JUST FIXES FOR RESUBMISSION *

+ I updated all URLs that moved